dmddjack/Hello-World-Github/readme.txt

 This is a sample text in Hello-World-Github.
-My name is Jack Fong.
+My name is Jack Fong!